kubeflow/website/content/en/docs/components/pipelines/sdk/v2/v2-compatibility.md

             are larger inputs or outputs, such as datasets or models.
 Input artifacts are always passed as a reference to a path.

-            You can also access the artifact's metadata.
+            You can also access an artifact's metadata.
 For input artifacts, you can read the artifact's metadata.
 For output artifacts, you can write key/value pairs to the metadata dictionary.